 Yes, but there are different rules depending on the type of property.
 Here we discuss the rules for running your business from a council house, a rented house, a property you own, a garage and even a shed.

 If you’re thinking about setting up from your council house, it’s likely you’ll need written permission from your local council or housing association, so check with them first.
 You might need to fill out a form to apply.

 Check your tenancy agreement for specific wording that might prohibit you from running a business from your council house.
 If you ask your council and they do give you permission, you might need to sign another agreement.

 Your council may refuse permission if they have reason to believe that your business will disturb your neighbours, or damage your home.
 They may also refuse if they think that running a business from home will cause a material change in usage of the property.

-If you’ll have delivery vans coming to and from your property, visitors constantly arriving at your door, or you’ll be running noisy machinery, you’re probably going to disturb your neighbours.
-A good example of a business that might cause a nuisance is a car mechanic business, because it involves a lot of noise and vehicles constantly coming to and from the property.
+If you’ll have delivery vans coming to and from your property, or you’ll be running noisy machinery, you’re probably going to disturb your neighbours.

 Running a business from a council property may also have implications for the Council Tax you pay and the benefits you receive.

 You’ll need your landlord’s written permission to run a business from a rented house.
 Check your tenancy agreement, too.
 If you do get permission, you should get your tenancy agreement changed.